Cherry blossoms at Tokyo Midtown | Time Out Tokyo

 Advertising

 March – it's when spring in Tokyo kicks off in earnest, with outdoor events returning after the cold of winter.
 More importantly though, March is usually when the cherry blossom front finally reaches the city, throwing us Tokyoites into a hanami frenzy and disrupting the calm and collected surface of the metropolis.
-Furthermore, this month also features highlights like Happy Day, St Patrick's Day, Hinamatsuri and – wait for it – the first Oktoberfest of the new year.
+Furthermore, this month also features highlights like St Patrick's Day and Hinamatsuri (Girls' Day).
 Make sure you don't miss out with our guide to the top events going on in Tokyo this March.

 Our March highlights